DrBit/MA_keyboard/README.md

 As for now all channels are broadcasted into the univers 0 subnet 0.
 Future releases of the code will make abailable the selection of the universe without the need of complile the code.

 USE
 ===

 Now be sure that you have GrandMA software listening on Art-Net and just add as many input remotes as you want.

-Check [MA Share] (http://MA-share.net) for surther information on how to configure Grand MA software to receive Art-Net commands.
+Check [MA Share] (http://MA-share.net) for further information on how to configure Grand MA software to receive Art-Net commands.

 When having `2port node` in the same network check that `MA onPC` has been correctly detected.
-Typing `ver` in the command line you will se if there is parameter count.
-Remember to create session or no data will be getting in MA2
+Typing `ver` in the command line you will see if there are parameters count.
+Remember to create session or no data will be getting in MA2.